springernature/vpat/nature.md

 <td headers="502-services chap-5-remarks">
 The pages of this product use standard HTML and WAI-ARIA attributes to describe the identity, operation, and state of user interface elements to Assistive Technologies.
 <br><br>
-Rarely, components may omit or misuse WAI-ARIA attributes in a way that prevents users of some Assistive Technologies from being able to percieve changes in state.
+Rarely, components may omit or misuse WAI-ARIA attributes in a way that prevents users of some Assistive Technologies from being able to perceive changes in state.
 We are actively working to find and repair these problems.
 <br><br>
 Some third party scripts may inject content that fails to notify users of changes in state.
 <br><br>